savannahestridge/unaccompanied_tableau_analysis/README.md

 This analysis investigates the journeys of unaccompanied minors who arrive at the United States border, with the aim of providing an understanding of their experiences through data analysis.
 The findings are presented in two formats: a comprehensive analysis within this **README.md**, intended for readers with a background in data analysis, and a **Tableau dashboard** designed to engage a wider audience, including those less familiar with immigration issues or large-scale datasets.

-### Methodology

 #### Data Sources

-This analysis utilizes two sources of data.
+This analysis draws on two datasets.
 First is data published by The New York Times[^1], containing anonymized information on over 550,000 unnacompanied minor migrants arriving in the United States between January 2015 and May 2023.
 This dataset includes the following:

 - **Child’s gender**
 - **Country of origin**